 “In God we trust; all others bring data.”

-Area of concentration: Asset pricing, applied theoretical and empirical, in connection with macroeconomics, corporate finance, labor economics, computational economics, accounting, and meta-science
+Area of specialization: Asset pricing, applied theoretical and empirical, in connection with macroeconomics, corporate finance, labor economics, computational economics, capital markets research in accounting, microeconometrics, economic history, and meta-science

 Essays on the cross-section of returns, 2002, The Wharton School, University of Pennsylvania